murthuja1708/embedded_linux/README.md

             *   Mutual Exclusion Semaphores
             *   signalling
         *   Counting semaphores
+        *   Barriers
         *   Assignments
             *   given 4 arrays of 2 integers which is a resource pool create following API's
-                *   get_buffer should give integer array which is available
+            *   get_buffer api should give pointer to integer array which is available
             *   release_buffer  should release  integer array
-        *   Barriers